 - 4. There are three general areas of conflict: - financial conflicts, including professional activity outside Ofsted - conflicts with Ofsted's values - conflicts in inspection activity. - 5.
-These conflicts can also arise from interests of household members, friends and anyone with whom there was/is an association. - 6.
-All conflicts must be assessed to determine whether they can proceed alongside work for Ofsted without affecting the integrity and reputation of Ofsted or the individual.
+These conflicts can also arise from interests of household members, friends, colleagues and anyone with whom there was/is an association. - 6.
+All potential conflicts must be assessed to determine whether they can proceed alongside work for Ofsted without affecting the integrity and reputation of Ofsted, the individual, and the inspection process.
 Measures or conditions may be implemented to minimise and manage any conflict.
 Failure to declare, whether intentionally or unintentionally, or any continued action contrary to the established conditions/measures, will be investigated and managed with sanctions up to and including termination of contract.